What are keywords?

 NOT |

-When you use AND it will search for items that include each of the terms | When you use OR, it will search for items that have either term | Words that follow NOT are excluded from the search |
+Explanation: | When you use AND it will search for both concepts | When you use OR any of those keywords are included in the search | Words that follow NOT are excluded from the search |

-Decreases the number of search results | Increases the number of search results | Decreases the number of search results |
+Effect: | Decreases the number of search results | Increases the number of search results | Decreases the number of search results |

 Links & Files